fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Narrated Mu'adh ibn Jabal: The Prophet ﷺ   said: The flourishing state of Jerusalem will be when Yathrib is in ruins, the ruined state of Yathrib will be when the great war comes, the outbreak of the great war will be at the conquest of Constantinople and the conquest of Constantinople when the Dajjal (Antichrist) comes forth.
 He (the Prophet) struck his thigh or his shoulder with his hand and said: This is as true as you are here or as you are sitting (meaning Mu'adh ibn Jabal).

+Before coming of Dajjal, there will be years of deception.

 Thawban ibn Kaidad narrated that prophet Muhammad ﷺ   said:

 > "There will be 30 dajjals among my Ummah.
 Each one will claim that he is a prophet; but I am the last of the Prophets (Seal of the Prophets), and there will be no Prophet after me."